 - Lightly brush each tortilla with oil and stack them up.
 Cut them into 6 wedges.

 - Arrange the cut tortilla triangles in a single layer on the air fryer basket or rack (working in batches if necessary).
-Air fry for 7-10 minutes, tossing or shaking chips halfway through cooking, until the chips are golden brown and crispy.
+Air fry for 7-10 minutes, tossing or shaking the chips halfway through, until golden brown and crispy.